BlackSnufkin/Wordlist-Maker/README.md

 # Wordlist-Maker
-A Simpale Script to merge all wordlistsFiles in a given directory filets words remove duplicates and sort to one big wordlist it an interactive script so no much need to explain Not handeling large files very wall sorry :/
+A Simpale Script to merge all wordlistsFiles in a given directory filter words remove duplicates and sort to one big wordlist it an interactive script so no much need to explain Not handeling large files very wall sorry :/